microsoft/fluentui-react-native/packages/experimental/RadioGroup/SPEC.md

 ### Expected behavior

-- Should default to adding `role="button"` to the root slot.
+- Should default to adding `role="radiogroup"` and `role="radio"` to the root slot.
-- Should mix in the accessibility props expected for a `button` component.
+- Should mix in the accessibility props expected for a `RadioGroup` and `Radio` component.
 - Should be keyboard tabbable and focusable.
+- Narration when focus is set.
+  - Mouse/Tabbing: "Option A, Radio Button, Selected, Required, 1 of 4"
+  - Keyboard Arrows: “Radio Button, Non-Selected, Required, 1 of 4, Option A”

-See [`useButton` hook](./src/useButton.ts) for details on accessibility props
+See [`useRadioGroup` hook](./src/RadioGroup/useRadioGroup.ts) and [`useRadio` hook](./src/Radio/useRadio.ts) for details on accessibility props